Welcome To

 The vision of the Igbo Cultural Association of Saskatchewan Inc. is to become a model sociocultural organization committed to the progress and advancement of the Province of Saskatchewan and the Igbo Homeland through the pursuit of its objectives.

-Within the larger community, ICAS is engaged in charities and donations.
+Within the larger community, ICAS is engaged in charity and donations.
 We organize a series of yearly events, including seminars and workshops, to enlighten the public as to the similarities between cultures.
-For more information about ICAS and if you have any questions or would like to get in contact with an ICAS representative, e-mail us at info@icassask.ca.
+If you want to learn more about us, a good place to start is with ICAS constitution below.

 Thank you.